 Mental health is an integral part of our overall wellbeing.
-It affects virtually every aspect of our lives – from our emotional state, to daily activities and socialising with others.
-Different factors affect our mental health: individual biological factors, positive and negative lived experiences, family and relationships with social circles.
+It affects virtually every aspect of our lives – from our emotional state to daily activities and socialising with others.
+Different factors affect our mental health: individual biological characteristics, positive and negative lived experiences, family and relationships with social circles.

-People from CALD backgrounds face unique challenges that put them at an increased risk of developing mental illness.
-Naturally, traumatic experiences, displacement, and problems related to integrating into a new society have a deteriorating effect on a person’s psychological wellbeing.
-And more than that, very often people from CALD communities are unable to access timely psychological help.
+People from multicultural backgrounds face unique challenges that increase their risk of developing mental illness.
+Traumatic experiences, displacement, and problems related to integrating into a new society deteriorate a person’s psychological wellbeing.
+And more than that, very often, people from diverse communities are unable to access timely psychological help.

 We’ll be discussing the following questions in this article:

 What actually is mental health?

 What factors cause migrants from multicultural communities to be vulnerable to mental illnesses?

 What are the barriers to seeking mental health support?

 How can mental health services ensure they reach multicultural communities?

 But before we start, it’s important to clarify the two terms, which are sometimes confused or wrongly used interchangeably: mental health and mental illness.

 The term mental health refers to our mental wellbeing: our emotions, thoughts and feelings, our outlook, our ability to solve problems, cope with difficulties, and maintain social interactions.